Home | Blog | How to Maximize Conversion Rates Like Amazon

 Don’t go out of your way to copy what they’re doing.

 Instead, analyze the strategies in front of you.
 Don’t follow their tactics blindly.
 Work from the tips included here to see what works for you.

-Whenever you make a change, be sure to watch your analytics and see how those changes impact your conversion rates.
+Whenever you make a change in advertising efforts, be sure to watch your analytics and see how those changes impact your conversion rates.
 Continue to make improvements and changes based on your data—and nothing else.
 That way, you can focus on what works and drop the changes that aren’t moving the needle.
 Feel free to contact our team ofAmazon specialists for assistance in your Amazon strategy.

 Ronald Dod is the Chief Marketing Officer and Co-founder of Visiture, an end-to-end eCommerce marketing agency focused on helping online merchants acquire more customers through the use of search engines, social media platforms, marketplaces, and their online storefronts.
 His passion is helping leading brands use data to make more effective decisions in order to drive new traffic and conversions.